Colloquy: <em>Violent Phenomena</em>

 The CUNY Graduate Center, 365 5th Ave, NYC

-Please join us at the CUNY Graduate Center for the latest installment of Colloquy: Translators in Conversation, with readings and discussion from Madhu Kaza, Elisa Taber, and Hamid Roslan on their recent work for Violent Phenomena: 21 Essays on Translation.
-The event will be introduced and moderated by C. Francis Fisher.
+At the CUNY Graduate Center we hosted the latest installment of Colloquy: Translators in Conversation, readings and discussion from Madhu Kaza, Elisa Taber, and Hamid Roslan on their recent work for Violent Phenomena: 21 Essays on Translation.
+The event was introduced and moderated by C. Francis Fisher.

 More about Violent Phenomena: